pyplan/pyplan-docs/docs/user-guide/mcp.md

 - List the applications available to the authenticated user.
 - Open an application and keep its running instance associated with the MCP session.
-- Send questions to the **Analyst** agent for the open application.
+- Build and modify the application logic and interfaces using AI assistance.
 - Discover application-specific tools.
 - Execute application-specific tools.